Reidforbus/booker/README.md

 My plan is to create a appointment scheduling program where a business can provide services for their customers to book appointments for.
 The owner/admin is able to:
-- WIP Create different services with custom description and duration
+- WIP Create different services with a custom description and duration
 - WIP Set time windows within which services can be booked
 - WIP Manage active bookings

 A user/client is able to:
-- WIP Browse available services
+- Browse available services
 - WIP Book services and add messages to bookings
 - WIP Review and edit their bookings